starlitriver/starlitriver.github.io/content/biology/cell biology/protein synthesis.md

 during transcription, a section of DNA encoding a protein, called a gene, is converted into a mRNA

-translation begins when an enzyme called RNA polymerase binds to the DNA at a specific region call the promoter the DNA double helix is unwound and the RNA polymerase moves along, reading the amino acid sequence and adds corresponding nucleotides to a new mRNA chain when the RNA polymerase reaches the end of the gene, it releases the mRNA
+transcription begins when an enzyme called RNA polymerase binds to the DNA at a specific region call the promoter the DNA double helix is unwound and the RNA polymerase moves along, reading the amino acid sequence and adds corresponding nucleotides to a new mRNA chain when the RNA polymerase reaches the end of the gene, it releases the mRNA